patrick0330/Network_Programming/lab1/lab1.md

 1. Run ``tcpdump`` (or ``wireshark``) in your preferred environment.

->**Note**
-Please notice that you ***should not*** capture packets inside a docker because the docker could strip TOS and TTL values required by this challenge.
+> Please notice that you ***should not*** capture packets inside a docker because the docker could strip TOS and TTL values required by this challenge.
 Instead, please capture packets and then save captured packets in your host machine.

 2. Connect to the challenge server by running ``nc inp111.zoolab.org 10001`` also from your preferred environment.
 This step can be done either inside or outside a docker.